loggr/agents/loggr-log4net/README.markdown

 A log4net "appender" for logging to Loggr.
 You should be able to drop in the binaries and configure the appender and log4net will automatically log to your Loggr log.

-**NOTICE: This binary requires the full version of the .Net Framework, client profiles will not work**
+**NOTICE: This agent requires the full version of the .Net Framework, client profiles will not work**

 ## Installation